Curator ・ Researcher ・ Writer working across Japan and South Korea.

 and arrives at Osaka Port.

 My great-grandfather moved to Japan during the period when the Korean Peninsula was under Japanese colonial rule.
-I have heard that he went there to work.
-Beyond that, I don’t know much.
+I have been told he went there for work, but beyond that, I know very little.
 He was a coal miner.
-My maternal grandmother was born and raised in a mountain village in Kyoto, which she reached by way of Osaka.
-I don’t know much about that either.
+My maternal grandmother was born and raised in a mountain village near Kyoto, where she eventually settled after passing through Osaka.
+I don’t know much else about her early life, either.
 After liberation, she boarded a repatriation ship for Koreans and returned to Busan, before she turned twenty.
-(Is it possible to “return” to a place one has never been?)
+(Is it possible to “return” to a place one has never once been?)

-My grandmother died exactly one month before I was born.
-In other words, there is no time that we physically shared.
-Still, I like the stories I have heard about her.
-That is why I was glad when I found a sea chart at the Koreatown Historical Archive in Tsuruhashi.
+My grandmother passed away one month before I was born.
+In other words, there is not a single moment in time that we physically shared.
+Still, I love the stories I have heard about her.
+That is why I felt such a quiet pleasent when I came across a sea chart at the Osaka Korea Town Museum in Tsuruhashi.

-I think I began to wonder about her when I became able to speak Japanese.
-My mother once thought that kaidan—“stairs” (pronounced kedan in Korean)—was part of the Busan dialect.
-There are a few other stories about my grandmother that I like.
-They all have something to do with Japanese.
+I think I began to feel curious about her only after I became able to speak Japanese.
+My mother once thought that, as a child, kaidan—“stairs” (pronounced kedan in Korean)—was part of the Busan dialect.
+There are a few other stories about my grandmother that I hold dear, and many of them have to do with her language.
 The one that stays with me most is my uncle’s childhood memory: that my grandmother would always speak in Japanese, but only with the woman who sold tofu at the market.
-When she returned to Busan, she could not speak Korean at all.
+When she first returned to Busan, she couldn’t speak Korean at all.

-I am the only one who can understand the words my grandmother spoke in those days.
+I am the only one who can understand the words she spoke in those days.

 Even though she is no longer here.

-“I tried to access the records of Kyoto City, but maybe because I am overseas, I could not get in.
-Maybe we could find her name in something like resident registries or passenger records.
+“I tried to access the Kyoto city archives, but maybe because I am overseas, I could not get in.
+Maybe we could find her name in something like resident registries or passenger records—you might be able to search for her name there.
 Japan is a country where old records are still kept.”

 I asked for my grandmother’s Japanese name.

-Is it possible to search for a memory whose name you do not know?
+Is it possible to search for a memory you cannot name?

 WHAT Remains

-If you get off at Tsuruhashi Station in Ikuno Ward, you can reach Koreatown in about ten minutes.
+If you get off at Tsuruhashi Station in Ikuno Ward and walk for about ten minutes, you arrive in Koreatown.

-This area, long known as a residential enclave for Koreans since before liberation, was once called Ikaino (猪飼野).
+This area, long known as a Korean enclave since before liberation, was once called Ikaino (猪飼野).

 What you see today is mostly Korean specialty shops.
 It has become a lively street filled with K-pop goods stores and Korean-style cafés, crowded with young people.
 At the same time, there are shops that look unmistakably like they are run by Zainichi Koreans (Koreans living in Japan, often across generations), preparing and selling side dishes in traditional ways.
-Elsewhere, snacks that briefly trended in Korea—and have already disappeared—are still being sold.
-At times, the street feels like an old district such as Jongno; at others, like the noisy front streets of Hongdae; and sometimes, like an ordinary street in Osaka.
-The place gives the impression of multiple layers of old film superimposed on one another.
-It is a kind of overlapping temporality that is difficult to sense in Shin-Okubo, Koreatown in Tokyo.
+At one moment, the area feels like an old district such as Jongno—Seoul’s historic center, known for its traditional markets and long urban history; at another, it is as noisy and energetic as Hongdae—the youth district around Hongik University, famous for nightlife, street culture, and indie scenes; and at times, it feels like an ordinary street in Osaka.
+The whole place gives the impression of multiple old films layered on top of one another.
+It is a kind of overlapping temporality that is difficult to experience in Shin-Okubo, Tokyo’s Koreatown.

 I 猪 — pig.

 When we consider that spaces associated with blood and death have often been located at the margins of the city, the name Ikaino begins to feel like that of another ground that supported the city from beneath.
 Areas marked by dangerous labor, low living costs, and social stigma tend, over time, to become places where migrants settle.
-Many of the sites where people from former colonies formed communities in Japan are layered upon much older histories of discrimination.
+For that reason, many of the sites where colonial subjects formed communities in Japan were already lands layered with histories of discrimination long before their arrival.

-And yet now, aside from yakiniku, pigs no longer seem to have much to do with this place.
+And yet today, aside from its association with yakiniku—often translated as “Japanese barbecue,” though its roots are deeply entangled with Korean culinary traditions and the postwar presence of Zainichi Korean communities—this place no longer seems to have much to do with pigs at all.
 In streets filled with K-pop playing from every corner and people dressed in Korean-style fashion, the name Ikaino feels almost like a forgotten past.
-That may be because the young people who live here now—or who come because they love Korean culture—do not share any lived time with the era when this place was called Ikaino.
+That may be because the young people who live here now—or who come because they love Korean culture—do not physically share any lived time with the era when this place was called Ikaino.

-It began as a Japan–Korea cultural exchange space established in 2003 by Mr. Hong Yeo-pyo, one of the many people from Jeju who fled to Osaka during the April 3rd Incident.
-In 2023, it became the Osaka Koreatown Historical Archive.
-Inside, materials tracing the history of this street—from maps of the 1910s to recent photographs—were on display.
+It began as a Japan–Korea cultural exchange space established in 2003 by Mr. Hong Yo-pyo, one of the many people from Jeju who fled to Osaka during the Jeju 4.3 Incident.
+In 2023, it became the Osaka Korea Town Museum.
+Inside, materials tracing the history of this street were on display, ranging from maps of the 1910s to recent photographs.

 The earliest record marking the beginning of this community is a 1903 account of Jeju haenyeo crossing the sea.
-The haenyeo, now recognized as a UNESCO Intangible Cultural Heritage, are women who sustained their livelihoods through the sea, yet were long marginalized.
-Amid repeated famines, exploitative structures, and the monopolization of seafood distribution during the colonial period, they crossed the sea to dive in distant waters.
+The haenyeo of Jeju, only recently inscribed as a UNESCO Intangible Cultural Heritage, were women who made their living from the sea, yet were long marginalized and looked down upon.
+Amid repeated crop failures, exploitative structures, and the monopolization of marine distribution during the colonial period, they began crossing the sea to work as migrant divers.

-Perhaps this was only possible in a time when people knew the names of everyone in their neighborhood.
-After looking at the population records of this small district, I found myself, for a moment, thinking that I, too, might be able to find traces of my grandmother.
+It may have been possible in a time when neighbors knew each other’s names, when living closely together in one place made such connections visible.
+As I looked at the demographic records of this small neighborhood, I found myself thinking—perhaps I, too, might be able to find some trace of my grandmother.

 The exhibition inside the archive was arranged in reverse chronological order, moving from the present back into the past.
 The present—where K-pop plays—feels far removed from the time when haenyeo crossed the sea as stowaways.

-On display were records of changes in administrative districts, the division between Chongryon and Mindan, documents from after the implementation of the Special Permanent Resident status, photographs of addresses bearing both Korean and Japanese names, and images of local festivals.
+In the exhibition rooms, there were materials documenting changes in administrative districts, the division between Chongryon (the pro–North Korea General Association of Korean Residents in Japan) and Mindan (the pro–South Korea Korean Residents Union in Japan), records following the enforcement of the Special Permanent Resident Act, photographs of addresses where Korean and Japanese names coexist, and images of village festivals.
 They were all intensely “objective” materials.

-A museum is a scale that measures the time a community has lived through.
-And sometimes, there are things that do not appear on that scale.
-The absence of records is not simply a matter of the past being invisible.
-It means that the channels through which the present can relate to the past are blocked.
-The distance between past and present is not merely a matter of time, but of what kinds of sensory mediations allow us to access that time.
+A museum is a scale by which a community measures the time it has lived through.
+And at times, there are things that do not register on that scale as numbers.
+The absence of records is not simply a matter of the past being invisible; it also means that the sensory pathways through which the present connects to the past are cut off.
+The distance between past and present is not determined by the length of time alone, but by how—and through what kinds of sensory mediation—that time can be accessed.

-I began to think of these archives as one possible form in which imagined memory can reside outside institutional history.
-In incomplete museums, the scale is broken—and perhaps because of that, it repeatedly reminds us of what has never been placed upon it.
+I came to think of these museums as a possible form in which imagined memory can remain, outside the bounds of institutional history.
+An unfinished museum, the scale is broken—and perhaps because of that, it repeatedly reminds us of what has never been placed upon it.

-Since we have come to the archive, before going to Nishinari, let me briefly write about records.
+Since we have come to the museum, perhaps before heading to Nishinari, we might pause for a moment to speak about records.

 And yet, when I first encountered these artists, there was something that struck me more deeply than the works themselves.
-It is a private astonishment I have never spoken of before.
+It is a deeply private realization, one I have never spoken about anywhere else.

 It was the fact that these artists had images from the early twentieth century—photographs, faces.

-All the photographs of my grandmother begin in the 1980s, in color.
-Considering that she was born in the 1930s, nearly fifty years are missing from the visual history of her life.
+There is not a single photograph of my grandmother until the 1980s.
+And then, suddenly, they begin in color.
+Considering that she was born in the 1930s, nearly fifty years are missing from the visual history of one’s life.
 I have never seen the face of my great-grandfather, neither in a photograph nor in a drawing.

 After the Meiji Restoration, Japan actively adopted Western culture and, through industrial development grounded in colonial rule, became a nation of images.
-By contrast, for Koreans at that time, cameras were not personal possessions but tools of Japanese officials, soldiers, and newspapers.
-It was rare for individuals to own a camera.
+By contrast, for Koreans at that time, cameras were not personal possessions but tools belonging to Japanese officials, military personnel, or newspaper companies.
+It was exceedingly rare for individuals to own a camera.

 The power to record images is also the power to remember history from one’s own point of view.

-In a world where memory must be proven without records, can we believe it?
+In a world that demands memory be proven without records, is it still possible to believe?

-Is it possible to carry forward a memory that leaves no record?
+Is it possible to carry forward a memory that has no record?

 Somewhere